-We visit a 1AF TNO in Amhara.
+Figure 4 - We visit a 1AF TNO in Amhara.
 He is growing around 65k seedlings, which is typical for a TNO in Ethiopia.

-- Screening criteria - Geography must own their land, have access to water and shade, have windbreaker trees - Labor sufficient family members or access to labor - Wife approval husband is usually the primary decision maker in the family in Ethiopia, but wives have veto power.
-1AF gets confirmation that the wife agrees with the decision to participate - Screening / testing for experience in dealing with certain challenges - Reputation done in partnership with government extension agents ("Development Agents", aka "DAs"), who often have an opinion about the capability of the farmer.
-Need to make sure DA is on board with 1AF's decision. - Usually identify approx. 3 eligible farmers per kabela.
-Many operators are not interested in participating due to the large amount of labor involved in being a TNO.
-MOU documents all the requirements. - Labor comes mostly from the family of TNO, but often they hire casual workers during certain periods (planting, socketing) - Role of Government in Core Decentralized Nursery Program - DA is there to help solve issues and manage relationships with government agencies.
-Very active during the distribution phase when farmer mobilization / marketing is needed (because TNO can't do this).
-1AF is primarily responsible for farmer mobilization and hires casual workers to help with this.
-DAs are helpful though.
+- Doing a small trial where there will be 8 nurseries that each serve 2 kabelas (i.e. double the size of the nursery to see how this works, using more experienced TNOs).
+Will be a good test to see how farmers respond to the increased walking distance. - Future geographic expansion - Still being determined.
+Room for two more years of expansion within Amhara.
+Future trajectory may depend on to what extent 1AF relies on Extension program vs Core program.
+Likely will move out of Amhara in 2024.
+Next state will likely be Oromia to the south (and near to Addis Ababa). - 1AF expects Ethiopia to become the biggest contributor the trees program goal of 1 billion trees - How entrepreneurs identified / selected - Screening criteria - Geography must own their land, have access to water and shade, have wind breaker trees - Labor sufficient family members or access to labor - Wife approval husband is usually primary decision maker in the family in Ethiopia, but wives have veto power.
+1AF gets confirmation that wife agrees with decision to participate - Screening / testing testing for experience in dealing with certain challenges - Reputation done in partnership with government agents, who often have an opinion about the capability of the farmer.
+Need to make sure government DA is on board with 1AF's decision. - Usually identify approx. 3 eligible farmers per kabela.
+Many operators are not interested in participating due to the large amount labor involved in being a TNO.
+MOU documents all the requirements. - Labor comes mostly from family of TNO, but often they hire casual works during certain periods (planting, socketing) - Role of Government in Core Decentralized Nursery Program